-Collaboration with stakeholders so far has consisted of the following:
+Collaboration with stakeholders has consisted of the following:

-- 1. Survey: Residents and businesses completed a survey which included questions about knowledge, behaviour and attitudes related to water (see page 10). - 2.
-Vision sessions: In March and April 2009 residents and other stakeholders took part in workshops to develop the Upper Wolli Creek Subcatchment 2050 community water vision (see page 3). - 3.
-Planning forums: In April and May 2009 residents and other stakeholders including representatives from the Cooks River Urban Water Initiative (managed by the Sydney Metropolitan Catchment Management Authority), National Parks and Wildlife Service (part of Department of Environment, Climate Change & Water), Cooks River Foreshores Working Group and the Wolli Creek Preservation Society worked with the OurRiver team and Canterbury, Hurstville and Rockdale council staff to develop goals and ideas to achieve the community water vision (see pages 18-21).
+- 1. Survey: Residents and businesses completed a survey which included questions about knowledge, behaviour and attitudes related to water (see page 9). - 2.
+Vision sessions: In March and April 2009 residents and other stakeholders took part in workshops to develop the Upper Wolli Creek Subcatchment 2050 community water vision (see page 2). - 3.
+Planning forums: In April and May 2009 residents and other stakeholders including representatives from the Cooks River Urban Water Initiative (managed by the Sydney Metropolitan Catchment Management Authority), National Parks and Wildlife Service (part of Department of Environment, Climate Change & Water), Cooks River Foreshores Working Group and the Wolli Creek Preservation Society worked with the OurRiver team and Canterbury, Hurstville and Rockdale council staff to develop goals and actions to achieve the community water vision (see pages 12-15). - 4.
+Interviews and meetings: OurRiver have discussed current water management practices at Council with staff and continue to work with staff across Council, exchanging information and ideas.